 - possibly other imaging techniques, such as magnetic resonance imaging (MRI), if you have other risk factors for breast cancer and/or a strong family history of the disease

-Medications such as tamoxifen or Evista (chemical name: raloxifene) have been shown to reduce breast cancer risk.
+Hormonal therapy medicines such as tamoxifen, Evista (chemical name: raloxifene), Aromasin (chemical name: exemestane), and Arimidex (chemical name: anastrozole) have been shown to reduce breast cancer risk.
 LCIS is usually hormone receptor-positive, meaning that estrogen and/or progesterone fuels the growth of the abnormal cells.
-If you decide to use medication to manage your risk of breast cancer, you are likely to use tamoxifen or Evista.
+If you decide to use medicine to manage your risk of breast cancer, you are likely to use tamoxifen, Evista, or Aromasin.

 Risk-reducing surgery, also called prophylactic mastectomy, is the removal of both breasts to reduce the risk of breast cancer ever developing.
 If you have other risk factors for breast cancer besides LCIS, such as a BRCA1 or BRCA2 mutation or a strong family history of the disease, you and your doctor might discuss this option.
 Prophylactic mastectomy would involve both breasts because LCIS, like these other risk factors, increases the risk of developing cancer in both breasts.